-Despite being on my bucket list for years, it wasn’t until recently I was able to see in person what so many northerners rave about every October.
-Through a series of fortunate events, I explored the Adirondacks in upstate New York during a four-day fall foliage road trip and came away with a new appreciation for all things fall.
+Despite being on my bucket list for years, it wasn’t until recently that I saw in person what so many northerners rave about every October.
+Through a series of fortunate events, I explored the Adirondacks in upstate New York during a five-day fall foliage road trip and came away with a new appreciation for all things fall.

-The Adirondacks may not get as much attention as other areas in favored leaf-peeping states but with over six million acres of natural beauty, the largest state park in the continental U.S. can easily compete.
+The Adirondacks may not get as much attention as other areas in favored leaf-peeping states, but with over six million acres of natural beauty, the largest state park in the continental U.S. can easily compete.
+So let us jump into 10 reasons why everyone should visit the Adirondacks this Fall.

-The Adirondacks is world-renowned for leaf-peeping and known to have one of the longest fall foliage seasons in the U.S. Your best chance at seeing peak colors is at the end of September to early October when trees transform into corolla crayons as millions of leaves begin to illuminate into spectacular hues of green, yellow, orange and red.
+Stunning fall foliage is the number one reason why you should visit the Adirondacks in the fall.
+The Adirondacks are world-renowned for leaf-peeping and known to have one of the longest fall foliage seasons in the U.S. Your best chance at seeing peak colors is at the end of September to early October.
+During this time, the Adirondack trees transform into corolla crayons as millions of leaves illuminate into spectacular hues of green, yellow, orange, and red.

 The Adirondack Mountains cover about 5,000 sq. miles and encompass loads of backcountry views, wilderness trails, ski mountains, scenic byways, and tree line valleys.
-Here you are able to drive, ride, hike, or fly to experience the amazing fall views and make all those leaf-peeping dreams come true!
+Here you can drive, ride, hike, or fly to experience the amazing fall views and make all those leaf-peeping dreams come true!

-Sign up at iloveny.com for their weekly New York State Fall Foliage report (starting in mid-Septemeber).
-Get the insider scoop on when and where the leaves will be at peak.
+Sign up at iloveny.com for their weekly New York State Fall Foliage report (starting in mid-September).
+Get the insider scoop on when and where the leaves will be at their peak.

 The Hiking Challenges